stebruno/ITT11-BT-project/README.md

 # ITT11-BT-project
-Modelling Customer Behaviour using Graphical and Statistical Methods
+Modelling Customer Behaviour using Graphical and Statistical Methods.
+Developed and implemented a generalisation of the averaging process to model how social interactions and information propagation affect Net Promoter Score.
+This was an industrial research project in collaboration with BT and the Centre for Doctoral Training in Statistical Applied Mathematics at the University of Bath.